 - Full Power Without Interruption

-- Using a Gas Fireplace in the Event of a Power Outage
+- Using Gas Fireplaces in the Event of a Power Outage

-There are some companies out there that are starting to introduce battery power to the world of electric fireplaces, but for now, your options are limited as this is a very new breakthrough in fireplace design.
-You also have to consider the amount of power needed to keep a freestanding electric fireplace unit functioning.
+Some companies out there are starting to introduce battery power to the world of electric fireplaces.
+Still, for now, your options are limited as this is a very new breakthrough in fireplace design.
+You also have to consider the power needed to keep a freestanding electric fireplace unit functioning.

-Some new fireplace log sets that are battery powered, include Wi-Fi capabilities that allow you to control the settings through Amazon Alexa or Google Home.
-It is made to be placed inside of an existing wood fireplace in order to have the look of real flames without the use of electricity.
-Borrowing the technology similar to that found in electric cars, it uses a high power lithium-ion battery.
+Some new fireplace log sets that are battery-powered include Wi-Fi capabilities that allow you to control the settings through Amazon Alexa or Google Home.
+It is made to be placed inside of an existing wood fireplace to have the look of real flames without electricity.
+Borrowing the technology similar to that found in electric cars, it uses a high-power lithium-ion battery.

-The actual power outage isn’t likely to damage your fireplace, but when the power comes back on, it has a higher probability to cause harm to the unit.
+The actual power outage isn’t likely to damage your fireplace, but when the power comes back on, it has a higher probability of causing harm to the unit.
 When the power first goes out, it simply stops.
 This is not a big deal.
 When the power is restored, it comes back in a large surge.
-Any electric appliances, including your fireplace, that are left turned on can be damaged.
+Any electric appliances that are left turned on can be damaged, including your fireplace.

 Ordinarily, your fireplace uses a certain amount of electric current to function.
 This is normal and quite stable.
 The heater and the other electronics in the fireplace work the way they are supposed to.
 Problems arise when the amount of electricity coming in fluctuates.

 A brownout happens when there is a dip in voltage.
-This happens most frequently during the summer season when everyone’s air conditioning puts a strain on the power grid.
-A normal flow of 105 to 120 volts can drop below 90 volts for a few seconds or even several minutes.
+This happens most frequently during the summer when everyone’s air conditioning strains the power grid.
+A regular flow of 105 volts to 120 volts can drop below 90 volts for a few seconds or even several minutes.
 This causes your fireplace to become inefficient, or it can completely stop working.

-Once the power is restored after a blackout or brownout, it rushes through the empty electric wires like a tidal wave.
+Once the power is restored after a blackout or brownout, it rushes through the bare electric wires like a tidal wave.
 The electricity is flowing quickly in an attempt to fill the wires.
-For a brief moment, the current is well above the normal rate in which your electric fireplace and other appliances are designed for.
+For a brief moment, the current is well above the average rate at which your electric fireplace and other appliances are designed for.

 When the current spikes upon restoration, the voltage will surge as well.
-A normal 110 volt line can suddenly have 200 volts or more.
-Severe surges may damage, or even destroy, electric appliances.
+A standard 110-volt line can suddenly have 200 volts or more.
+Severe surges may damage or even destroy electric appliances.

 If your power goes out, consider unplugging your electric fireplace immediately to keep it safe.
 Unfortunately, you may not be at home to do this.
 That is why it is always a good idea to be prepared ahead of time.